Takahiro855/Hardware-Lifecycle-Extension-Project/README.md

 ![Summary Page](Diagnostics/14%2012GB%20Ram.jpg)

-​Security & Compliance
+​# Security & Compliance
-​Data Preservation: Retained the original HDD as a secure offline backup, ensuring no data loss during the transition to SSD.
+​* Data Preservation: Retained the original HDD as a secure offline backup, ensuring no data loss during the transition to SSD.
-​Software Integrity: Performed a clean OS installation using official Windows 10 media with Secure Boot enabled to prevent unauthorized bootloaders.
+​* Software Integrity: Performed a clean OS installation using official Windows 10 media with Secure Boot enabled to prevent unauthorized bootloaders.
-​Safety Standards: Adhered to ESD (Electrostatic Discharge) protocols during disassembly to protect internal circuitry from static damage.
+​* Safety Standards: Adhered to ESD (Electrostatic Discharge) protocols during disassembly to protect internal circuitry from static damage.
-​Environmental Impact: Extended the hardware lifecycle by 3–5 years, reducing e-waste through component-level restoration rather than replacement.
+​* Environmental Impact: Extended the hardware lifecycle by 3–5 years, reducing e-waste through component-level restoration rather than replacement.

-​Technical & System Restoration
+# Technical & System Restoration
-​Performance Optimization: Mastered identifying and resolving hardware bottlenecks, specifically the transition from mechanical (HDD) to flash-based (SSD) storage.
+​* Identifying and resolving hardware bottlenecks, specifically the transition from mechanical (HDD) to flash-based (SSD) storage.
-​Memory Management: Gained hands-on experience in expanding system volatile memory and understanding the performance impact of multi-channel RAM configurations.
+​* Gained hands-on experience in expanding system volatile memory and understanding the performance impact of multi-channel RAM configurations.
-​OS Deployment & Provisioning: Successfully executed a clean Windows 10 installation using bootable media (Rufus), including driver initialization and BIOS/UEFI configuration.
+​* Successfully executed a clean Windows 10 installation using bootable media (Rufus), including driver initialization and BIOS/UEFI configuration.
+​
-​Hardware Engineering & Safety
+# Hardware Engineering & Safety
-​Precision Maintenance: Developed skills in non-destructive disassembly and internal component replacement (Battery/SSD/RAM) within compact laptop chassis.
+​* Precision Maintenance: Developed skills in non-destructive disassembly and internal component replacement (Battery/SSD/RAM) within compact laptop chassis.
-​ESD Compliance: Applied professional Electrostatic Discharge safety standards to prevent latent damage to sensitive motherboard circuitry.
+​* ESD Compliance: Applied professional Electrostatic Discharge safety standards to prevent latent damage to sensitive motherboard circuitry.
 ​Strategic IT Management
-​Hardware Lifecycle Extension: Demonstrated the ability to evaluate "legacy" assets and implement cost-effective upgrades to delay hardware retirement and reduce e-waste.
+​* Hardware Lifecycle Extension: Demonstrated the ability to evaluate "legacy" assets and implement cost-effective upgrades to delay hardware retirement and reduce e-waste.
-​Troubleshooting Methodology: Applied a systematic approach—from initial diagnostic (identifying 100% disk usage) to final verification and performance testing.
+​* Troubleshooting Methodology: Applied a systematic approach—from initial diagnostic (identifying 100% disk usage) to final verification and performance testing.

+# Relevant for roles such as

+* IT Support Technician
+* Desktop Support
+* Jr System Administrator